mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://www.linkedin.com/pulse/lesson-1-hacking-c-arm-64-part-meaning-life-kevin-thomas/) to read the article on LinkedIn.

+## Lesson 159: Hacking C++ ARM 64 (Part 2 - Development Setup)
+In this lesson we will discuss how to set up our development in 64-bit ARM with Kali Linux.

+-> Click [HERE](https://www.linkedin.com/pulse/lesson-2-hacking-c-arm-64-part-development-setup-kevin-thomas/) to read the article on LinkedIn.

 ## Supplimental 32-bit ARM - Hacking Hello World
 This tutorial hacks a 32-bit ARM hello world program.